 In collaboration with national and regional leadership, deepen partnerships with Indigenous and non-Indigenous agencies and businesses, exchange knowledge with subject matter experts across the country, and establish inroads for providing employment opportunities for our Indigenous participants.

-Build, develop, and nurture maintain strong relationships with Indigenous communities, organizations, and leaders to foster trust, collaboration, and partnership with FNMI communities, government partners and other organizations with the aim of advancing reconciliation at all levels of the organization and acknowledging complexity and diversity within Indigenous Peoples and nations.
+Build, develop, and maintain strong relationships with Indigenous communities, organizations, and leaders to foster trust, collaboration, and partnership with FNMI communities, government partners and other organizations with the aim of advancing reconciliation at all levels of the organization and acknowledging complexity and diversity within Indigenous Peoples and nations.
 Serve as the primary liaison between the NPower Canada and Indigenous stakeholders, representing the organization's interests and values in all engagements.

 Work with executive team colleagues and Committees of the Board of Directors to establish and track measures in assessing NPower Canada’s progress in advancing reconciliation.